 We recognize there are competing values and objectives in dealing with trees.
-The new strategy will provide a clear and balanced approach to protecting and expanding the urban forest in our city.
+This strategy provides a clear and balanced approach to protecting and expanding the urban forest in our city.

 Preserves, protects, and strengthens our urban forest, while permitting property owners to remove trees for property maintenance and development.